This post was originally published in April 2022. It was last updated in July 2024.

 4007 W Riverside Dr, Burbank, CA 91505

 Lou, a former basketball player, and Karima, grew up in Paris.
 They met through mutual friends and bonded over their love of American culture.
-Lou The French On The Block opened in June 2016, two years after they moved to LA.
-Lou quickly became a reference in the LA croissant scene, earning multiple accolades, and even a special shoutout on Ellen Degeneres!
+Two years after Lou and Karima moved to LA, they cofounded Lou The French On The Block, opened in June 2016.
+Soon after, Lou became a reference in the LA croissant scene, earning multiple accolades, and even a special shoutout on Ellen Degeneres!

 This was probably the most challenging croissant to get my hands on!
 Unlike most bakeries listed here, Lou only opens Friday to Sunday from 8AM to 3PM.
 If you’re a walk-in customer, there’s a high percentage that the famous almond croissant will be sold out for the day.
 So, if you want to secure your croissant in advance, you place an online order 48 hours before noon on the day you want to go.
 The website gives you instructions on how to do it.
 Is it a little inconvenient to wait almost an entire week for a croissant?
 Yes.
 Is it worth it?
 100%!
 I read on the online newspaper, TolucaLake.com that Lou and Karima shop daily from seven different vendors to make the croissants.

-It was a Saturday and I decided to try my luck by calling the business.
-They told me they accepted walk-ins, but that they were currently sold out of the almond croissants.
-On another Saturday morning, I tried again.
-To my surprise, they only had 7 almond croissants left!
 Unless you place your order 48 hours in advance, they won’t hold your croissant.
 Thirty minutes later, when I finally got there, there were only 3 left!
 I got two.
 No words, just look at the picture.
-What a decadent experience I had eating this.
 Prior to Lou’s, I had never had an almond croissant before.
-Eating it was an experience: very flavorful and the dough just melted in my mouth.

 If you go there I suggest getting one almond croissant.
 I didn’t know they were going to be so big and the filling obviously makes it heavier.
 Although I still have yet to try their butter croissants, if it’s your first time, definitely get the almond croissant.
 There’s a reason why they’re constantly sold out of that one!